S-Core/seek/README.md

 # Browser Supports

-A browers must support the native function of 'querySelectorAll'.
+A browser must support the native function of 'querySelectorAll'.

-As such, the following browser supporte:
+As such, __Seek__ supports the following browsers:
 * Chrome 16+
 * Edge 12+
 * Firefox 3.6+